kolergy/agent_bean/README.md

 ## Curent capabilities:
 The agent Bean is currently capable of the following:
-- **Manage models**:
-   - Manage the models and ability to instantiate / deinstantiate models,
-   - Each tasks, can have their own model so you can use the best model for each task.
-   - Ability to use any transformers models, WizardCoder, Llama2, Mistral, dolphin-2.1-mistral-7b
-   - Ability to use OpenAI: GPT-4, gpt-3.5-turbo, gpt-3.5-turbo-16k
-- **Agents**: have access to the following functions:
-   - **Load**: files from the following format: text, json, PDF
-   - **Search**: Search on the internet for informations.
 - **Action Execution**: Agent Bean can perform various actions.
 The actions are defined in the setings file and can be easily extended. curently implemented actions:
    - **Free**: free text query
    - **Summarize**: generate a summary of the provided text